FaikaHoque/Java_Apps/README.md

 # Overview

 This Java_apps package contains three apps.
 Twitter App, Grep App and JDBC.
+Each app contains three sections: Introduction, usage and brief description of design and implementation of the app.

 # Twitter CLI App